About NMSU Grants

 In the 21st century, NMSU Grants is distinguished by serving as both a Hispanic Serving Institution (HSI) and a Non-Tribal Native American Serving Institution (NASNTI).
 This reflects the local service base of Cibola and Catron counties, including the tribal communities of the Laguna Pueblo, Acoma Pueblo and Navajo Nation.

 Academic programs at NMSU Grants range from a bachelor’s of science in nursing to a variety of associate and applied science associate degrees as well as a wide range of certificates that prepare students for additional bachelor’s study or careers in trades, technology or health and social services.
 Recently NMSU Grants has increased collaboration with area schools including Grants Cibola County Schools and Pine Hill High School to foster dual enrollment opportunities.
-Additional emphasis is on our GED program, increases in our on-line course offerings, and efforts to hire and retain highly qualified professional faculty and staff.
+The establishment of the Early College High School on campus elevates the commitment to education in Cibola County.
+Additional emphasis is on our Adult Education program, increases in our on-line course offerings, and efforts to hire and retain highly qualified professional faculty and staff.
 These activities all contribute to the institutional mission of providing quality education through innovative teaching and learning that promotes respect for our diverse students and community.

 Mission, Vision, & Values